-An experimental study of simultaneous multi-point measurements in the flow and acoustic fields of a Mach 1.75 cold air jet is presented.
-A series of four optical deflectometer (OD) probes were used for the flow field measurements, and eight microphones arranged on a circular arc recorded the far-field pressure in the direction of peak emission.
-In addition, some of the OD probes were positioned in the near acoustic field of the jet.
-The correlation methodology involves calculating the delay-and-sum beamformer outputs of the OD probes and microphones, then computing the coherence between the two outputs.
-With the OD probes in the jet shear layer, there is a significant correlation, on the order of 0.1, between the turbulent fluctuations and far-field noise in the direction of peak emission.
-As the OD probe moves transversely away from the jet, the coherence with the far-acoustic field first drops and then increases significantly to levels on the order of 0.3.
-The drop is associated with the probe moving into the hydrodynamic pressure field that does not radiate to the far field; the subsequent increase signifies the probe being located in the acoustic pressure field.
-In the vicinity of the jet exit, the peak coherence between the OD signal and microphone beamformer coincides with the physical location of the OD probe.
-However, as the shear layer thickens downstream, the peak coherence generally lags the probe location.
-It is argued that this is caused by the refraction of the acoustic rays by the mean velocity and speed-of-sound gradients.
-The effect is particularly severe when the OD probe is on the jet centerline past the end of the potential core.
-This underscores the need to include refraction effects in calculating the beamformer output of the microphone array.
+An experimental study of simultaneous multipoint measurements in the flowfield and acoustic field of a Mach 1.75 cold-air jet is presented.
+A series of four optical-deflectometer probes measured turbulent fluctuations in or near the jet flow, and eight microphones recorded the far-field pressure in the direction of peak emission.
+The correlation methodology involves the coherence between the delay-and-sum beamformer outputs of the optical-deflectometer probes and the microphones.
+This procedure yields results with greater fidelity and higher coherence levels than obtained with individual optical-deflectometer-to-microphone correlations.
+With the optical-deflectometer probes in the jet shear layer, there is a significant correlation, on the order of 0.1, between the turbulent fluctuations and far-field noise.
+As the optical-deflectometer probe moves transversely away from the jet, its correlation with the microphone beamformer first drops and then increases.
+This trend signifies the transition from hydrodynamic to acoustic pressure fields.
+In the vicinity of the nozzle exit, the peak coherence between the beamformed optical-deflectometer probe.
+However, as the shear layer thickens downstream, the peak coherence generally lags the probe location, which is a probable result of acoustic refraction by the mean flow.